stevenapsel/DRL-CollaborationAndCompetition/README.md

 The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,

-After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
-This yields a single score for each episode.
+- This yields a single score for each episode.

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

+## Unity
+For this project, Udacity provides a customized version of the Tennis environment that can be found on [the Unity ML-Agents GitHub page](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Learning-Environment-Examples.md).

+### Installation Requirements
+Udacity provides instructions for configuring the Unity environment locally.
+For this project, I used the workspace provided by Udacity, so there were no installation requirements.

+## Instructions

+### Training an agent

+Run `Tennis.ipynb` in the Udacity Online Workspace.
+This will train the agent.
+The notebook completed execution in ~30 minutes <b>without</b> GPU enabled.